Prevent burnout

 • Tweak your list as needed for the upcoming week

-• Mentally scan your body for areas of tension at least once a week – address the areas of tension by considering the source and if necessary, seeking support or treatment
+• Mentally scan your body for areas of tension at least once a week – address the areas of tension by considering the source and seeking support or treatment when necessary

 Detect early signs of deteriorating health and take action:

-• List what burnout looks like for you (anger, frustration, exhaustion, etc.) so you can identify it early and take steps to prevent a downward spiral
+• List what burnout looks like for you – such as anger, frustration or exhaustion – so you can identify it early and take steps to prevent a downward spiral

 • If you’re feeling overwhelmed, ask for help, delegate tasks or reset priorities